-[Rebbe Nachman continued that] Sometimes, a person could insult a big Tzaddik and be doing him a big favour, without even realising it.
-The Tzaddik could have been condemned to death for some misdeed, but the shame he now experiences cancels out his death sentence.
+[Rebbe Nachman continued that] Sometimes, a person could insult a big Tzaddik and be doing him a big favor, without even realizing it.
+The Tzaddik could have been condemned to death for canceling the kings decree (the gemara states that the tzaddik has the power to cancel Hashems harsh decrees in the world, but this can cause a big kitrug against the tzaddik and he may be deserving of death for doing so) but the shame he now experiences cancels out his death sentence.

 Nevertheless, this Tzaddik is a beloved servant of the King, and it’s not right that these insults should go unpunished.
 But it’s also not a good thing to punish a person just for insulting a Tzaddik, because ‘for the righteous to punish is not good’ (Proverbs, 17:26).